 2) Research industry salaries

 Not only does it help you remain competitive, but you get a good idea of what other reps in your industry are making.
-Yet, to retain reps, you should offer salaries comparable to what your competition offers.
-For this reason, you’ll want to look at salary averages not only for the national level but for your region.
+Yet, to retain reps, you should offer salaries comparable to those of your competition.
+For this reason, you’ll want to look at national and regional salary averages.
 You can easily use Glassdoor to research average sales rep salaries in your area.

 3) Identify the factors that impact variable earnings

-Sales reps will prioritise their time based on how you structure their sales compensation plans.
+Sales reps will prioritize their time based on how you structure their sales compensation plans.
 So you must prioritise the tasks that make the most sense for your sales model.
-For example, many companies incentivise revenue-generating activities and incorporate them as part of the compensation plan.
+For example, many companies incentivize and incorporate revenue-generating activities into the compensation plan.
 These factors and activities can include:

 Overall, you want to keep it simple.
 For this reason, don’t choose more than two factors to focus on, with one being revenue.
 Select the other factor based on what’s most important for your business’ revenue generation